-Similar to Black households, Hispanic Americans experience higher unemployment rates both regularly and in spike events compared to the rest of the country.
-40 The expectation would be that these households would also show an outsized need for rental assistance during events like the Covid-19 pandemic.
-However, this expectation did not translate to a proportional number of Hispanic households applying for TRR assistance.
-Identifying the possible cause of this underrepresentation of Hispanic renters among TRR applicants is outside the scope of this report.

-While language barriers are often identified as one of the reasons that Hispanic and Latino households might be underrepresented in some assistance programs, the TRR Program was very proactive in ensuring that outreach and application materials were translated and available in Spanish as well as other languages.
+These findings suggest two divergent difficulties faced by Black renter households and Hispanic renter households.
+Black renter households may be more vulnerable to acute shocks to economic systems.
+The finding that Black households were overrepresented, combined with the previous data showing Black Americans being more heavily impacted by spikes in unemployment38 both combine to provide strong evidence that Black renter households are indeed more often negatively impacted by exogenous shocks.
+The second observation is that Hispanic renter households presumably faced some sort of barrier to entry to the program.
+Similar to Black households, Hispanic Americans experience higher unemployment rates both regularly and in spike events compared to the rest of the country.39 The expectation would be that these households would also show an outsized need for rental assistance during events like the Covid-19 pandemic.
+However, this scenario is not the case.
+The possible cause of this is hard to identify because the TRR Program was very proactive in ensuring that outreach and application materials were translated and available in Spanish as well as other languages.
 In order to provide outreach to speakers with limited English proficiency, the Department made the TRR application, website, FAQs and marketing materials available in the five most commonly spoken languages in the state, including: English, Spanish, Korean, Chinese and Vietnamese.
-The program specifically mailed more than 410,000 postcards in English and Spanish to low-income renters statewide and distributed via community partners over 500,000 program flyers and door hangers in five different languages.
 The program also implemented a call center that provided customer service directly in English and Spanish, and accessed a language line to provide customer service with interpretation in over 100 other languages.